BS in Recreational Therapy

 Accreditation Information

-The recreational therapy (RT) program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) through the Committee on Accreditation for Recreational Therapy Education (CARTE).
+The recreational therapy (RT) program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation for Recreational Therapy Education (CARTE).
 The goal of the program is “to prepare competent entry-level Recreational Therapists in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.”

 ECU RT Clinical Performance Outcomes